frconor-ebook/meditations/_posts/2025-06-23-on-apostolate.md

 He had to climb over many craggy edges.
 He probably cut himself a few times to get to that optimal place, because that was the best place from which to cast his line.

-Fishermen maneuver themselves into position because their mind is on the fish, and because it\'s not just for the joy of casting the line or just being there.
+Fishermen maneuver themselves into position because their mind is on the fish, and because it's not just for the joy of casting the line or just being there.
 The whole idea is to catch the fish.
-That\'s what it\'s all about.
+That's what it's all about.
 He has to think very carefully and very cleverly about what bait he will use for which type of fish.

 Our Lord wants then in our prayer that we talk to Him about our fishing.
 And we talk to Him about the fish: souls.
 Christ died on the Cross for souls.

-He loves it when we go to Him to talk all about our apostolate, the souls that we\'re trying to deal with, the ones we\'re trying to fish, we\'re trying to bring closer to God.
+He loves it when we go to Him to talk all about our apostolate, the souls that we're trying to deal with, the ones we're trying to fish, we're trying to bring closer to God.

-Those are the souls that He\'s interested in, the ones He\'s placed us in contact with.
-That\'s what it\'s all about.
+Those are the souls that He's interested in, the ones He's placed us in contact with.
+That's what it's all about.
 And so, our prayer, our conversation with Him comes alive.

-It\'s like if you\'re talking to somebody and they\'re a fan of some football club and you hit on the right club, Chelsea or Arsenal, then the conversation comes alive.
+It's like if you're talking to somebody and they're a fan of some football club and you hit on the right club, Chelsea or Arsenal, then the conversation comes alive.

-The topic that Our Lord loves to talk about is souls, because that\'s why He died on the Cross.
+The topic that Our Lord loves to talk about is souls, because that's why He died on the Cross.
 So, it's very good to bring those souls to Him one by one.

 What do you want me to say to this one?
 What do you want me to say to that one?
 Or this son of mine?
 Or this daughter of mine?

 When I sit down with them over a couple of minutes to talk about things, what should I talk to them about?
-All the time we\'re fishing, and every opportunity is an opportunity to fish wherever God has placed us.
+All the time we're fishing, and every opportunity is an opportunity to fish wherever God has placed us.

 When some members of Opus Dei began to go into China many years ago, they met a man who had been in the seminary in the 1940s.
 The seminary was closed down with the Communist Revolution.